 Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty replacement unit cost, asset condition (for underground assets) and the remaining useful life of the assets.
 Note: That the asset values of three waters, roads and footpaths assets include additions (at cost less depreciation) and disposals since the last valuation.
 2. Inflation.
 Growth and Population 2.1 Inflation.
 The price level changes projected will occur.
-Council has considered both information provided by Business Economic Research Limited to all local authorities and a weighted mix of its own cost inputs in determining appropriate inflators.
-It also receives external advice on forecast future salary movements.
-Where specific contractual or determined increases are not identified Council has used an inflation assumption of 5.8% for operational costs for the 2023/24 plan.
-If inflation is materially higher or lower than anticipated then the Council will have a revenue shortfall or surplus relative to its planned work programme.
-If inflation on costs is not offset by inflation on revenues then the Council will have a revenue shortfall relative to affected planned work programmes.
-Moderate Any short-term impact will be managed by managing costs to budget without impacting levels of service where possible.
+Council has considered both Inflation will be materially higher or lower than anticipated.
+Moderate Any short-term impact will be managed by managing costs to budget without impacting levels of service where information provided by Business Economic Research Limited to all local authorities and a weighted mix of its own cost inputs in determining appropriate inflators.
+It also receives external advice on salary movements.
+Inflation on costs will not be offset by inflation on revenues.
+Low possible.
+Where specific contractual or determined increases are not identified Council has used an assumption of 5.8% for operational costs.
 2.2 Economic Environment.
-The Reserve Bank of New Zealand's Monetary Policy Statement of May 2023 projected that restrictive interest rates will be required for the foreseeable future, to ensure that inflation returns to the 1-3% target range.
-Issues highlighted in the Statement are: Economic growth is projected to in 2023 as If unexpected local, national or international economic shocks occur and have a significant negative impact the economic environment affecting Council costs and or revenue, then a range of risk factors may materialise, including: • An unexpected increase in Moderate A significant deterioration in the economic environment could negatively impact on Council's finance and operating costs, its revenue from sources driven by external demand such as consents and development contributions and on ratepayers' ability to pay rates.
-If increased costs and/ or reduced revenue negatively tighter monetary policy dampens demand inflation impacts on the Council's balance sheet it could lead the
+The Reserve Bank of New Zealand's Monetary Policy Statement of November 2022 highlights we are in a relatively volatile economic environment that they forecast will continue over the coming year.
+Issues highlighted in the Statement are: That unexpected local, national or international economic shocks will have a significant negative impact the economic environment affecting Council costs and or revenue.
+Moderate A significant deterioration in the economic environment could negatively impact on Council's finance and operating costs, its revenue from sources driven by external demand such as consents and development contributions and on ratepayers' ability to pay rates.
+Current average annual economic growth is low at 1% Annual inflation is high at 7.2% and is forecast to remain high over the coming If increased costs and/ or reduced revenue negatively impacts on the Council's balance sheet it could lead the